View the content of this page as documents: Accessibility Guidelines for Advertisements (pdf), Accessibility Guidelines for Planning Events (pdf).

 For questions regarding accommodations for university sponsored events please contact Disability Access Services.

-For questions regarding policies or accessibility in general please contact the Office of Equity and Inclusion.
+For questions regarding policies or accessibility in general please contact Equal Opportunity and Access.